apify/apify-docs/sources/academy/platform/deploying_your_code/index.md

 ## Our example project

-For this section, we'll be turning this example project into an actor:
+For this section, we'll be turning this example project into an Actor:

 <Tabs groupId="main">
 <TabItem value="JavaScript" label="JavaScript">